Derwentwater

 • Rampsholme derives from the Old Norse Hrafns holmr or 'wild garlic island'.

-The main B5289 Keswick to Borrowdale road runs along the eastern shore of the lake providing a number of accessible locations to reach the lake shore.
-Just after the turn off for Ashness Bridge and Watendlath there is a small National Trust car park at Kettlewell.
+There is a circular walk around the lake but for those not wanting to walk the B5289 Keswick to Borrowdale road runs along the eastern shore of the lake providing a number of accessible locations to reach the lake shore.
+Just south of the turn off for Ashness Bridge and Watendlath there is a small National Trust car park at Kettlewell.
 This car park provides access to the southern shore of the lake and gives fantastic views over Derwentwater towards the Skiddaw mountain range.

 Panoramic view across Derwentwater towards the snow capped Skidded mountain range, taken from Kettlewell National Trust car park